phoebeelimdink/HTAdemo/_application-guidelines/cancellation-of-licence.md

 3. The application will be processed and you will be informed via SMS and/or e-mail if your application has been approved.

-4. Please arrange to return the Certificate of Registration and Hotel-keeper's Licence to the Board for cancellation.

 ### **For More Information**

-5. The step-by-step guide to guide you through the submission of the application for cancellation of Certificate of Registration and Hotel--keeper's Licence can be found [here]({{site.baseurl}}/files/resources/guides/guide-cancellation-of-licence.pdf)
+4. The step-by-step guide to guide you through the submission of the application for cancellation of Certificate of Registration and Hotel--keeper's Licence can be found [here]({{site.baseurl}}/files/resources/guides/guide-cancellation-of-licence.pdf)

-6. For further clarification, please email [hlb_info@hlb.gov.sg](mailto:hlb_info@hlb.gov.sg) or call 6736 6622.
+5. For further clarification, please email [hlb_info@hlb.gov.sg](mailto:hlb_info@hlb.gov.sg) or call 6736 6622.